Punnett Square Definition

 - Each square within the tables contains the diploid genotype resulting from the cross of the male gamete for that row with the female gamete for the column.

 Types of Punnett Square

 - There are two types of Punnett square that are commonly used in biology and genetics.

-- The first type of square is the 2×2 squares composed of four boxes.
+- The first type of square is the 2×2 square composed of four boxes.
 This type of square is used for a monohybrid cross.

 - In a monohybrid cross, a single genetic trait or character is studied by crossing two homozygous dominant and recessive parents for the said character.

-- The second type of Punnett square is the 4×4 squares with 16 boxes.
+- The second type of Punnett square is the 4×4 square with 16 boxes.
 This is the larger box that deals with more than one character.